katherin26/Aws-Practice/AWS-certified-Cloud-Practitioner/subjects/PracticeQuestions.md

 - Back-end autoscaling. ==> Correct one

             NOTE: Load balancers cannot help with backend autoscaling .
 You should use Auto Scaling Groups.

+# **S3 QUESTIONS**

+1. Which S3 Storage Class is the msot cost-effective for archiving data with no retrieval time requirement?

+- Amazon Glacier.
+- Amazon Glacier Deep Archive. ===> Correct One

+            NOTE: Amazon Glacier Deep Archive is the most cost-effective option if you want to archive data and do not have a retrieval time requirement.
+You can retrieve data in 12 or 48 hours.

+- Amazon S3 Standard-Infrequent Access.
+- Amazon S3 Intelligent Tiering.

+2. Which S3 Feature should you use if you want to make sure that a policy will no longer be changed??

+- S3 Lifecycle Rules.
+- S3 Object Lock.
+- S3 Standard - Infrequent Access (IA).
+- S3 Glacier Vault Lock. ==> Correct One.

+            NOTE: S3 Glacier Vault Lock allows you to easily deploy and enforce compliance controls for individual S3 Glacier vaults with a vault lock policy.
+You can specify controls such as "Write once read many" (WORM) in a vault lock policy and lock the policy from future edits.
+Once locked, the policy can no longer be changed.

+3. Which hybrid AWS Service is used to allow on-premises servers to seamlessly use the AWS Cloud at the storage layer??

+- Elastic Block Store.
+- Snowball.
+- S3.
+- Storage Gateway ===> Correct One.

+            NOTE: AWS storage gateway is a hybrid cloud storage service that gives you on-premises access to virtually unlimited cloud storage.

+4. Which of the following services is a petabyte-scale data moving service (as a fleet) in or out of AWS with computing capabilities??

+- Snowcone.
+- Snowball Edge. ===> Correct One.

+            NOTE: Snowball Edge is best-suited to move petabytes of data and offers computing capabilities.
+Be careful, it's recommended to use a fleet of Snowballs to move less than 10 PBs of data.
+Over this quantity, it's better-suited to use Snowmobile.

+- Snowmobile.

+5. Which of the following is an exabytes-scale data moving service in our out of AWS???

+- Snowcone.
+- Snowball Edge.
+- Snowmobile. ===> Correct One.

+            NOTE: Snowmobile is used to move exabytes of data in or out of AWS (1EB=1,000 PBs=1,000,000 TBs).

+6. What are Objects NOT composed of???

+- Key.
+- Value.
+- Access Keys. ==> Correct One.

+            NOTE: Access Keys are used to sign programmatic requests to the AWS CLI or AWS API.

+- Metadata.

+7. Where are objects stored in Amazon S3??

+- Folders.
+- Buckets. ===> Correct One.

+            NOTE: Buckets store objects in Amazon S3.

+- Files.
+- Bin.

+8. A research team deployed in a location with low-internet connection would like to move 5 TBs of data to the CLoud.
+Which service can it use ??

+- Storage Gateway.
+- Snowball Edge.
+- Snowcone. ===> Correct One.

+            NOTE: AWS Snowcone is a small, portable, rugged and secure edge computing and data transfer device.
+It provides up to 8 TB of usable storage.

+- OpsHub.

+9. What can you use to define actions to move S3 Objects between different storage Classes??

+- Scaling Policy.
+- Bucket Policies.
+- Lifecycle Rules. ==> Correct One.

+            NOTE: Lifecycle Rules can be used to define when S3 objects should be transitioned to another storage class or when objects should be deleted after some time.

+- Replication.

+10. A non-profit organization needs to regurlaly transfer petabytes of data to the cloud and to have access to local computing capacity. which service can help with this task??

+- Snowball Edge - storage optimized. ===> Correct One.

+            NOTE: Snowball  Edge Storage Optimized devices are well suited for large-scale data migrations and recurring transfer workflows, as well as local computing with higher capacity needs.

+11. Which S3 Storage Class is suitable for less frequently accessed data, but with rapid access when needed, while keeping a high durability and allowing an Availability Zone Failure.

+- Amazon S3 Standard - General Purpose.
+- Amazon Glacier.
+- Amazon S3 One Zone-Infrequent Access.
+- Amazon S3 Standard-Infrequent Access. ===> Correct One.

+            NOTE: Amazon S3 Standard Infrequent Access Allow you to store infrequently accessed data, with rapid access when needed. has a high durability and is sored in several Availability zones to avoid data loss in case of a disaster.
+It can be used to store data for disaster recovery, backups etc...